YSP Application Frequently Asked Questions

 How do I apply?

-Interested students or parents may pick up a scholarship application from the YSP Program Coordinator in your city or by clicking HERE.
+Interested students or parents may pick up a scholarship application from the YSP Program Coordinator in your city or by completing fillable pdf YSP application.
 Completed applications with supporting documents should be submitted in person or by mail on or before the deadline.
 Space is limited and the process is competitive.

 Is the Young Scholars Program (YSP) Scholarship a full-ride?

-The YSP scholarship is not a full ride scholarship.
-The YSP scholarship is a need-based award meaning that the amount of the scholarship is determined by the family’s financial unmet need after federal and state aid has been awarded.
+The YSP scholarship is a need-based award, meaning that the amount of the scholarship is determined by the family’s financial unmet need after federal and state aid has been awarded.
 Since families have different levels of financial need, the amount of the scholarship will vary from student to student.
-The average scholarship amount awarded in 2016-17 academic year was approximately $15,500.
-The Young Scholars Program will host financial aid workshops in your cities to help explain how the scholarship works, and how the scholarship will contribute to your student's cost of attending The Ohio State University.
+The Young Scholars Program will host financial aid workshops in your cities to help explain how the scholarship works and how the scholarship will contribute to your student's cost of attending The Ohio State University.
+The average scholarship amount ranges from $14,000-$16,000 per year for four years once accepted to and enrolled at Ohio State - Columbus Campus The scholarship is not transferrable and cannot be used at other colleges or universities.

 What are the requirements to maintain eligibility for the scholarship?